weeyc/DCRS/README.md

-DCRS | Dercs Computer Repair Shop Management System
+DCRS | Dercs Computer Repair Shop Management System | Software Engineer Practice Mini Project

 DCRS system is a web-based system to handle the business process of managing the repairing services and to offer pick-up and delivery device to the customer.
 There are 6 modules in this system which are manage registration, manage account, manage request service, manage repair status, manage pick-up service and manage payment.